oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 which it is moved from system to system.
 An Automated Teller Machine customer cares about their bank balance, and an airline customer cares that their tickets are for the proper flights.
-How the information system handles to bits to make that happen is of no concern to the customer.
+How the information system handles the bits to make that happen is of no concern to the customer.

 Shannon's information theory defines the relationship between